Why falling mortgage applications will affect REIT returns (Part 1 of 4)

 Mortgage rates fall slightly as bonds yields increase

-The average 30-year fixed-rate mortgage fell 2 basis points, from 4.26% to 4.24%, while the ten-year bond rose 14 basis points as emerging market fears began to fade into the background.
-The Fed decided to start tapering at the December FOMC meeting and reduced its pace of purchases by $5 billion a month.
-It made a similar move at the January FOMC meeting.
+The average 30-year fixed-rate mortgage fell 9 basis points, from 4.55% to 4.46%, while the ten-year bond fell 14 basis points on the weaker-than-expected December jobs report.
+The Fed decided to start tapering at the December FOMC meeting, and reduced its pace of purchases by $5 billion a month.
 Given how much issuance has fallen, the Fed’s footprint was getting bigger even though it wasn’t increasing purchases.
 It made sense for the Fed to reduce purchases.
 The fear, of course, is that the absence of Fed activity will make mortgage rates rise even if the ten-year stays the same.

 Mortgage banking has become a lot more competitive as rates have increased.
 The refinance business has fallen off a cliff and bankers are cutting employees and rates.
 This is affecting the REITs that have banking exposure, like PennyMac (PMT), Nationstar (NSM), and Redwood Trust (RWT).
 Nationstar reported disappointing earnings, but Redwood performed better.
 The large banks reported volumes down nearly a third from Q3 to Q4.
 It’s so competitive in the jumbo space that the rate on jumbo loans has actually fallen below the conforming rate.
 That said, servicing has become a valued commodity, which helps Ocwen (OCN).
 As rates have stabilized, they’ve helped even the agency REITs with heavy leverage and duration exposure like Annaly (NLY) and American Capital Agency (AGNC).

 This series will look at the three main MBA indices

 Browse this series on Market Realist: